edsac-status-monitor/libedsacnetworking/README.md

 ## Using the library
 For function prototypes see the header files in include/.

-For a code example, see src/test/system.c.
+For code examples, see src/test/*.c.

 ### Setup
 A process may decide to only send, only receive or both send and receive messages.